Teleportation-Based Continuous Variable Quantum Cryptography: Introduction

-In this article we show a different way to do CVQKD that is secure for losses up to 100$\%$ without resorting to either reverse reconciliation or postselection.
-Since this protocol works deterministically (no postselection) and uses a discrete modulation for the key, it achieves fairly high key rates over long distances, even assuming the usual conservative reconciliation efficiencies for binary channels.
-Apart from its possible practical significance, this protocol also adds to our fundamental understanding of CVQKD since it is based on the active use of CV teleportation (CVT) protocols \cite{Bra98}, opening up alternative ways to understand the security of CVQKD as well as different routes for future unconditional security proofs.
+In this article we show a different way to do CVQKD that is secure against individual attacks for losses close to 100$\%$ without resorting to either reverse reconciliation or postselection, the standard solutions to make a CVQKD protocol work securely for losses greater than $50\%$.
+Since this protocol works deterministically (no postselection) and uses a discrete modulation for the key, it achieves fairly high key rates over long distances, even assuming the usual conservative reconciliation efficiencies for CV protocols based on binary modulated keys \cite{Lev09}.
+Apart from its possible practical significance, this protocol also adds to our fundamental understanding of CVQKD since it is based on the active use of CV teleportation protocols \cite{Bra98}, opening up alternative ways to understand the security of CVQKD as well as different routes for future unconditional security proofs.

-Following \cite{Gor10,Lui14}, the main idea behind this teleporta\-tion-based CVQKD is the active use of the finite resources (finite squeezing) inherently associated to the CVT, combined with the knowledge of the pool of coherent states with Alice to be teleported to Bob \cite{Lui14}.
-It is by properly making use of these two pieces of information that we can build a protocol furnishing high key rates even with $100\%$ loss, turning the finiteness of squeezing into an advantage.
-Indeed, the CVT protocol is not simply employed as an alternative to the direct sending of the states with Alice to Bob, as required by the aforementioned standard CVQKD protocols, where the greater the entanglement of the channel the more a flawless teleportation is achieved with subsequent higher key rates.
-In the present protocol, however, less entanglement means more efficiency, since we will show that for a lossy transmission the amount of entanglement (squeezing) maximizing the key rate is finite and dependent on the level of loss and on the coherent states chosen for encoding the key.
+Following \cite{Gor10,Lui14}, the main idea behind the present teleporta\-tion-based CVQKD scheme is the active use of the finite resources (finite squeezing) inherently associated to the CV teleportation protocol, combined with the knowledge of the pool of coherent states with Alice to be teleported to Bob \cite{Lui14}.
+It is by properly making use of these two pieces of information that we can build a protocol furnishing high key rates even in a scenario with high losses, turning the finiteness of squeezing into an advantage.
+Indeed, the CV teleportation protocol is not simply employed as an alternative to the direct sending of the states with Alice to Bob, as required by the aforementioned standard CVQKD protocols, where the greater the entanglement of the channel the more a flawless teleportation is achieved with subsequent higher key rates\footnote{Note that the goals of the standard CV teleportation protocol \cite{Bra98} as well as the one of Ref. \cite{Lui14} are not a secure transmission of quantum states.
+The generalized CV teleportation protocol of Ref. \cite{Lui14} is used here as a tool to the development of the present CVQKD scheme.
+Without the present modifications, the protocols given in Refs. \cite{Bra98,Lui14} are not able to achieve a secure transmission of quantum states.}.
+In the present protocol, however, less entanglement means more efficiency (see Appendix \ref{E}), since we show that for a lossy transmission the amount of entanglement (squeezing) maximizing the key rate is finite, dependent on the level of loss, and on the coherent states chosen for encoding the key.
+In other words, the maximally entangled (infinitely squeezed) channel connecting Alice and Bob is not the one yielding the greatest key rate.